SENECA HIGH SCHOOL AIR FORCE JROTC COURSE SYLLABUS

 Semester 2 Spring:

-Leadership Education III – Life Skills & Career Opportunity (LE300)
+Leadership Education III – Life Skills & Career Opportunities (LE300)

 Overview: Each Military Science course is divided into three separate but equivalent sections of study; Aviation Science, Leadership Education, and Health and Wellness.
 Each school week is divided into 3 parts; 2 days of aviation science, 2 days of leadership education, and 1 day of health and wellness usually designated as “PT” or physical training.
 Cadets are required to participate in the classroom presentations, briefings and exercises, and in physical training.
 Leadership Education is sub-divided into smaller sections of learning which includes team-building exercises and Air Force drill requirements.
 Health and Wellness is broken down into various aspects of physical fitness from team activities to exercises in preparation for the Presidential Physical Fitness Exam.
 All cadets are required and expected to wear the PT uniform and participate in the scheduled PT activities each week.